TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

 There are many methods for generating confidence intervals from the distribution of bootstrap results `t.star` and the estimate using the whole sample `t0`.
-The default ones provided by the `boot::boot.ci()` function are briefly described below:
+The default ones provided by the `boot::boot.ci()` function are briefly described below.
+Unless otherwise indicated, all are 95% CIs (the default):

 Percentile: this is the most straight-forward method.
 We estimate the 95% confidence interval for `t0` by taking the 2.5th percentile value and 97.5th percentile value